 How to Check Your TFSA Contribution Limits with the CRA

 Make sure you know your contribution limits because it can lead to steep penalties if you overcontribute.
-If you’re not sure, login to your myCRA account and your limit will display in the TFSA section.
+If you’re not sure, log in to your myCRA account, and your limit will be displayed in the TFSA section.

 What Happens if You Overcontribute to your TFSA

-If you overcontribute, it can be easy not to notice it either as you don’t get any warning letter or anything that indicates you are receiving a penalty.
+If you overcontribute, it can be easy not to notice it either, as you don’t get any warning letter or anything that indicates you are receiving a penalty.

-If you over contribute by $1,000 in a year, it can lead to a $120 penalty.
+If you overcontribute by $1,000 in a year, it can lead to a $120 penalty.
 If you have received a penalty, you can try calling the CRA as you might be able to dispute the penalty.
 They may ask you to fill out this form.

 How Much Money Can You Take Out Of Your TFSA Each Year?

 But be aware that if you withdraw money in one year, you don’t get that contribution room back until the next year.

-6 Beginner TFSA Mistakes to Avoid
+4 Beginner TFSA Mistakes to Avoid

 2. Transfer between financial institutions in cash and not in kind

 3. Buying foreign dividend stocks

 4. Trading too much